kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1
-GROUP BY d.DepartmentID, d.DepartmentName           -- Group by department
+GROUP BY d.DepartmentID, d.d.DepartmentName           -- GROUP BY d.d.DepartmentName
 HAVING COUNT(e.EmployeeID) > 0                      -- Only departments with employees
 ORDER BY EmployeeCount DESC;